metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

 - There are two ways to make `cmake` just tolerable:
 `cmake-gui` and `ccmake`.
 The former is a full-gui interface to setting the billion `cmake` variables.
-Use it if you are on a machine which offers a GUI: `cmake-gui ..` If you are on a headless or remote host possibly over telnet or ssh then do not despair because c&lt;ccmake> is the CLI, curses-based equivalent to `cmake-gui`,  use it like: `ccmake ..` (from within the build dir).
+Use it if you are on a machine which offers a GUI like this: `cmake-gui ..` If you are on a headless or remote host possibly over telnet or ssh then do not despair because `ccmake` is the CLI, curses-based equivalent to `cmake-gui`,  use it like: `ccmake ..` (from within the build dir).
-- Once on either of the cmake GUIs, first do a `configure`, then check the list of all variables (you can search on both, for searching in the CLI, press `</`> and then `n` for next hit) to suit you and then `generate`, quit and  `VERBOSE=1 make -j4 all`
+- Once on either of the cmake GUIs, first do a `configure`, then check the list of all variables (you can search on both, for searching in the CLI, press `/` and then `n` for next hit) to suit you and then `generate`, quit and  `VERBOSE=1 make -j4 all`
-- I guess, cmake variables you want to modify are `OPENCV_EXTRA_MODULES_PATH` and `OPENCV_ENABLE_NONFREE` and anything that has to do with `CNN` or `DNN`.
+- I guess, cmake variables you want to modify are `OPENCV_EXTRA_MODULES_PATH` and turn ON `OPENCV_ENABLE_NONFREE` and anything that has to do with `CNN` or `DNN`.
 If you have CUDA installed and a CUDA-capable GPU then enable CUDA (search for CUDA string to find the variable(s)).
-Also, VTK, Ceres Solver, Eigen3, Intel's TBB, CNN, DNN etc. You need to install all these additional packages to get OpenCV support with them.
+Also, VTK, Ceres Solver, Eigen3, Intel's TBB, CNN, DNN etc. You need to install all these additional packages first, before finally compiling OpenCV.
 - I had a problem with compiling OpenCV with a GUI (the `highgui`) on a headless host.
 So, I just disabled it.
 That's easy to achieve during the above.
-- I have both installed this on a CUDA-capable GPU (with CUDA 10.2 installed) host and on a headless remote host with no GPU or basic.
+- I have installed this on a CUDA-capable GPU (with CUDA 10.2 installed) host and on a headless remote host with no GPU or basic.
 CUDA is not required for building this module.
+- It is also possible to download a binary distribution of OpenCV.
+Just make sure that it supports all the things I mentioned above.
+And that it has all the required headers (in an include dir) - just saying.

 Your mileage may vary.

 If you are seriously in need of installing this module then consider migrating to a serious operating system such as Linux as your first action.

+# INSTALLING THIS MODULE

+This module depends on the existence of the OpenCV library with all the extensions and contributed modules mentioned in section `PREREQUISITES`.

+Detecting where this library is located in your system is the weakest link in the installation process of this module. `Makefile.PL` contains code to do this with `pkg-config` or `cmake`.
+If these fail, it will look for ENVironment variables: `OPENCV_LDFLAGS` and `OPENCV_CFLAGS`, which should contain the `CFLAGS` (for example:
+`<-I/usr/include/opencv4/`>) and `LDFLAGS` (for example:
+`<-L/usr/lib64 -lopencv_world`>).
+Set these variables manually
+prior installation if the automatic methods mentioned above fail.

 # AUTHOR